IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - Senders:
    - Call one of the following, depending on whether you are an advertiser or a data provider:

-     For advertisers:
+     In this example, for advertisers, `AUDIENCE_WITH_UID2` is the sender's table.

       ```
       SELECT T.raw_uid, LATERAL (ADV.FN_UID2_ENCRYPT(T.raw_uid)) AS token
-      FROM sender's_table T
+      FROM AUDIENCE_WITH_UID2 T
       ```

-     For data providers:
+     In this example, for data providers, `AUDIENCE_WITH_UID2` is the sender's table.

       ```
       SELECT T.raw_uid, LATERAL (DP.FN_UID2_ENCRYPT(T.raw_uid)) AS token
-      FROM sender's_table T
+      FROM AUDIENCE_WITH_UID2 T
       ```

 - Receivers:
    - Call one of the following, depending on whether you are an advertiser or a data provider:

-     For advertisers:
+     In this example, for advertisers, `AUDIENCE_WITH_UID2` is the receiver's table.

       ```
       SELECT T.token, LATERAL (ADV.FN_UID2_DECRYPT(T.token)) AS raw_uid
-      FROM receiver's_table T
+      FROM AUDIENCE_WITH_UID2 T
       ```

-     For data providers:
+     In this example, for data providers, `AUDIENCE_WITH_UID2` is the receiver's table.

       ```
       SELECT T.token, LATERAL (DP.FN_UID2_DECRYPT(T.token)) AS raw_uid
-      FROM receiver's_table T
+      FROM AUDIENCE_WITH_UID2 T
       ```